lcetinsoy/rQuery/readme.md

 Installation
 ------------
-Download the file and put it in your vba project.
+Download the libRange and put it in your vba project.

 Usage
 -----